sanjay-narvariya/Quickcommbackend/README.md

 # Quickcommbackend
-Hii, this is e commerce site
+Hii, this is ecommerce backend site